STANFORD HEALTH CARE

 Electronic exchange of health information helps ensure better care and coordination of care.
 The Hospital participates in health information exchange(s) that allow outside providers who need information to treat you to access your health information through a secure health information exchange.

 We may use and disclose your health information to bill and receive payment for health care services that we or others provide to you.
 This includes uses and disclosures to submit health information and receive payment from your health insurer, HMO, or other party that pays for some or all of your health care (payor) or to verify that your payor will pay for your health care.
 We may also tell your payor about a treatment you are going to receive to determine whether your payor will cover the treatment.
 For certain services, if your permission is needed to release health information to obtain payment, you will be asked for permission.

 FOR HEALTH CARE OPERATIONS

-The Plan contracts with outside companies that perform business services for us, such as billing companies, management consultants, quality assurance reviewers, accountants or attorneys.
-In certain circumstances, we may need to share your medical information with a business associate so it can perform a service on our behalf.
-The Plan will limit the disclosure of your information to a business associate to the amount of information that is the “minimum necessary” for the company to perform services for the Plan.
-In addition, we will have a written contract in place with the business associate requiring protection of the privacy and security of your health information.
+The Hospital contracts with outside entities that perform business services for us, such as billing companies, management consultants, quality assurance reviewers, accountants or attorneys.
+In certain circumstances, we may need to share your health information with a business associate so it can perform a service on our behalf.
+We will have a written contract in place with the business associate requiring protection of the privacy and security of your health information.